 And, many, many more!
 It's crazy how much these drawers have to do for us day in and day out.

 Let's start by organizing the drawers next to the range.
-Kitchen drawers are where most of these items will be stored for easy access when you are cooking.
-This drawer is usually on the right or the left side of the range, depending on if you are right or left-handed.
+Kitchen drawers are where most of these items are stored for easy access when cooking.
+This drawer is typically located on the right or left side of the range, depending on whether you are right-handed or left-handed.

 How to decide on which drawer to use in my kitchen?